Table of Contents[Hide][Show]

 Take in Tokyo’s pop culture in a temple of light, sound and action.
 Start with lady-eating monsters, pyrotechnics and lasers, a show at Robot Restaurant is an experience you see and feel with a pounding soundtrack.
 Then find samurai-sword wielding characters, Pokemon-like players even an homage to Hello Kitty in a fast-paced show.

 Since the earlier shows offer a family-friendly vibe, tweens and teens will enjoy the show that feels like walking into a video game.
-It may be too much stimulation for younger kids, and ear protection is advised.
+It may be too much stimulation for younger kids, and I would advise bringing ear protection.

 After enjoying a traditional Tokyo Day and the pop culture of Tokyo, learn more about the arts and culture of Tokyo.
 Since it’s a popular destination head out early.
 First take the Ginza Line (orange) to the Asakusa Station (A18).